Electric Bike

 What Is a Class 3 E-Bike?

 Class 3 e-bikes, also known as speed pedal-assist e-bikes, allow the rider to provide power assistance while pedaling, but unlike Class 1 and Class 2 e-bikes, they can reach higher speeds up to 28 miles per hour.
+These e-bikes usually come with a speedometer and are suitable for experienced riders who can handle higher speeds safely.

 Here are some of the main pros and cons of Class 3 e-bikes: